|Game Notes||NHL Stats||Press Clips|

 Saturday, Jan.
 30: New Jersey at Buffalo, 1 p.m.

 SABRES at FLYERS

-- This is the third and final meeting between the Sabres and Flyers this season.
+- This is the second of eight meetings between the Sabres and Flyers this season.

-- Last meeting: Philadelphia defeated Buffalo 6-2 in Buffalo on Dec.
-8
+- Last meeting: Buffalo defeated Philadelphia 6-1 in Philadelphia on Jan.
+18

 THIS DATE IN SABRES HISTORY